13/11/2023

 How do I keep my caravan warm at night?

-Keeping warm at night is where your caravan central heating excels.
 Most caravan heating systems are thermostatically controlled, allowing the occupants to set the desired temperature before bed, with 15°C being comfortable for most conditions.

-Many heating systems from Alde, Truma and Whale have a timer function, which allows the heating to switch from a higher evening temperature to a comfortable sleeping temperature at a pre-determined time.
-Should you be caravanning in chilly conditions, this timer function will also enable you to heat the inside of the caravan before getting out of bed.
+Many heating systems from Alde, Truma and Whale have a timer function, which allows the heating to switch from a higher evening temperature to a comfortable sleeping temperature at a predetermined time.

 To minimise draughts in your awning, ensure that it’s correctly pegged out with no gaps, and use an awning skirt and wheelarch cover to help eliminate wind entering the awning from underneath the caravan.
-If you have a porch awning, or another awning type that doesn’t run the entire length of the awning rails, a snug fit against the body is essential.

 Dedicated awning flooring will also help, with many being breathable to minimise damage to the grass.
 Interlocking foam tiles are popular for hardstanding pitches.

-With the awning and floor sorted, popular awning heating units include fan and halogen heaters.
-As the awning has been erected to minimise any draughts or fresh air, it’s unwise to use gas heaters in the awning due to the risks of carbon monoxide poisoning.
+As the awning has been erected to minimise any draughts or fresh air, it’s unwise to use gas heaters in the awning due to the risk of carbon monoxide build-up.

 Playing devil’s advocate, with many sites struggling due to stratospheric energy costs, avoiding secondary heating in the awning until normality resumes may be beneficial long-term.

-How do I heat a caravan without electricity?
+How to heat a caravan without electricity

-Most caravan heating systems can run on bottled gas, with any timing or ignition systems being powered from your 12V leisure battery.
 This allows your caravan heating to function without a 230V electric hook-up.
 It’s wise to charge your leisure battery and check gas bottle levels before going on holiday.

 Should I have Truma Combi caravan heating or Alde wet central heating?

-Both heating systems are incredibly popular, and choosing between the two heating brands is down to personal preference.
 The Truma Combi system heats air which is then passed through ducting pipes and caravan heating system vents by a blown-air caravan heating fan.

 The Alde system is similar to domestic central heating, warming fluid before passing it through a network of pipes and radiators.
-The Truma Combi often benefits from faster heat-up times, with the Alde system providing a quiet, even heat.
-Premium caravans are often fitted with Alde wet central heating, although both heating types perform incredibly well in all conditions.

 Will tubular heaters keep the caravan warm?

-Usually found in small areas that need to be frost-free – like a greenhouse – these cylindrical electric heaters aren’t designed to heat areas to a comfortable temperature.
-Also, when tested to see if they will keep a caravan frost-free, they fail to heat beyond the localised area, so it’s essential to follow the correct drain-down procedure before storing the caravan over winter.
+Also, when tested to see if they will keep a caravan frost-free, they fail to heat beyond the localised area, so it’s essential to follow the correct ‘drain down’ procedure before storing the caravan over winter.

-Can heat damage a caravan?
+Can heat hurt a caravan?

 Many caravans are also tested at high temperatures.
-I’ve observed climate chamber tests at 40°C, where various components, laminates and products are checked for heat compatibility, and I’ve caravanned in temperatures of 45°C without failure of any fixtures, fittings, or finishes.
+I’ve observed climate chamber tests at 40°C, where various components, laminates, and products are checked for heat compatibility, and I’ve caravanned in temperatures of 45°C without failure of any fixtures, fittings, or finishes.

-How much does it cost to fit caravan central heating?
+How much is caravan central heating?

-If you’re planning to retrofit a heating system, a blown-air unit is worth looking at.
+If you’re planning to retrofit a heating system, a blown air unit is worth looking at.
 Truma and Whale are popular with people looking to fit such a system, with costs varying depending on the caravan, fitting location, ducting runs, wiring, etc.

 As a rough guide, a Whale caravan heating system can be purchased online for less than £1,000 (including ducting and controls), with a recent online deal offering a Truma Combi system for approximately £1,500.
 These costs do not include fitting.